 Sandwich or Sundae?: Sweets & Cream’s menu is based on two offerings: ice cream sandwiches and two-scoop, two-cookie sundaes, but the simplicity is deceptive: guests customize their dessert by choosing from twelve cookie and twelve ice cream flavors.
 Without doing the math, all those options mean that someone could visit every day of the summer and try something new every time!

 “Home of the $1.99 ice cream cookie sandwich,” Sweets & Cream is a tasty—and affordable—Route 66 destination.
 According to Kimberly Norman, who co-owns the business with husband Rob Norman and parents Ron and Susan Green, keeping their fare affordable is an integral part of Sweets & Cream’s mission of bringing people together.

 “We want people to get out of the house, away from technology and daily distractions, look up and enjoy what is right in front of them,” says Kimberly Norman.
 “Our hope is that making affordable sweet treats will help in this effort.”

-Take a dip: Big Dipper Creamery will feature 12+ flavors at a time at their new Mother Road Market location—and they encourage you to sample them all!
-Their most popular flavor is Okie Afternoon: sweet cream ice cream with fresh raspberry and blackberry sauce.
+Take a dip: Big Dipper Creamery features 12+ flavors at a time at their Mother Road Market location—and they encourage you to sample them all!

 Sami and Brian Cooper’s dream of starting an ice cream business originated at home.
 “We started making ice cream in our kitchen, which led to sharing it with our family and friends—we loved seeing the joy it brought them and we wanted to bring the same joy to our community,” says Sami Cooper.